adityatejas562/adityatejas562/README.md

-I'm a passionate Computer Science student with a focus on web development and cloud computing.
+I'm a passionate Computer Science student with a focus on web development and algorithmic design.
 I enjoy building responsive, interactive web applications and have experience working with a variety of technologies.Beyond crafting user-friendly solutions, I thrive on tackling algorithmic puzzles and optimizing code for efficiency and performance.

 ## 💻 Tech Stack
 <p>